vesterheim/vesterheim.github.io/visit/what/index.md

 Folk Art School
 ---------------
-Vesterheim offers a wide range of courses in rosemaling, woodcarving & woodworking, textile arts, knifemaking, and food traditions.
+Vesterheim offers a wide range of courses in rosemaling, woodcarving and woodworking, textile arts, knifemaking, and food traditions.
 More information about Vesterheim's Folk Art School and a complete list of classes is available [here](/folk-art-school/).